unegma/unegma-legal/README.md

 ## Security

 We will not be held liable for any compromise to your data in the event that a third party system, which we are contracted to work with, does not meet adequate security requirements.

+## Non Compete

+Sometimes you may need us to work with your third party providers.
+We will not seek out our own contracts with your third party providers without your explicit approval whilst we are working for you, and for a pre-agreed period of time after.